 Sex Offender Search / Lookup

 All people registered as sex offenders are required to be registered on both a national and state sex offender database.
 The people on these databases have been convicted in a court of law of a sex crime.
 You can access sex offenders on the website, but keep in mind that you can’t find the street address, but rather the address block they live on.

 Court Records are public records and available to anyone.
 These records include a case file containing a docket sheet and any documents filed in the case.
 You can access court records on the internet, or at the Broome County Clerk of Court in the jurisdiction where the case was filed.

 Each state keeps a record of someone’s criminal background.
 These online databases are all connected so you are able to track criminal histories from another state.
-Go to courthouse and check in person, or check online.
+You can go to the courthouse and check in person or you can check online.
 It helps to know the county, and if the crime was in a different state, you may have to pay for a more comprehensive search.

 A criminal records search you can find out if someone has been arrested, charged, or convicted for crimes, which include:

 - Sexual offenses including rape, assault.

 - Violent crimes like assault or murder.

 During a criminal records search, you will not be able to see if that person had: